About This Chapter

 Teaching vocabulary words to students doesn't have to be boring and repetitive.
 In this lesson, you will learn methods to energize your classroom during vocabulary instruction.
 Afterwards, test your new knowledge with our quiz!

 7. What Is a Learning Disability in Children? - Definition, Types & Characteristics

 In this lesson, you'll learn to define learning disabilities in general, as well as learn about specific characteristics of the various types of learning disabilities.
 Following completion of this lesson, you'll have the opportunity to test your knowledge with a short quiz.

 8. Cognitive & Social Functioning Delays: Adapting Instruction for Learners

 When growing up, keeping pace with your classmates can be difficult, but for some it's much harder than others.
 In this lesson we will explore cognitive and social developmental milestones in terms of the developmental delays that affect school-age children.

 9. Teaching Vocabulary to ELL Students

 Using a translator or carrying a translating device is not realistic when learning English as a second language.
-In this lesson, you will learn how to strategically teach vocabulary to English Language Learners.
+In this lesson, you'll learn how to strategically teach vocabulary to English language learners.